ThomasCodez/railroad_ink_solver/README.md

 # Railroad Ink Solver

 ## Goal
 The goal of this project is to implement a Monte Carlo Tree Search (MCTS) algorithm to optimize the game Railroad Ink.
+Currently WIP!

 ## Setup Steps